jimm98y/SharpRealTimeStreaming/README.md

 ## FFmpeg RTSP Server
 Sample RTSP server for ffmpeg RTP streams.
 Fully configurable in appsettings.json.

+## Pcap RTSP Server
+PoC of re-playing RTSP from a Wireshark PcapNg file.

 ## Remarks
 Still work in progress, APIs are subject to change.